Trump, stricken by COVID-19, taken to military hospital

 Many White House and senior administration officials were undergoing tests Friday, but the full scale of the outbreak around the president may not be known for some time as it can take days for an infection to be detectable by a test.
 Officials with the White House Medical Unit were tracing the president’s contacts.

-Trump’s reelection campaign said it was putting on hold all events featuring Trump and members of his family but that Pence would resume campaigning since he tested negative.

-Trump was last seen by reporters returning to the White House on Thursday evening and did not appear ill.
-He is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.
+Trump is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-Trump has been trying all year to convince the American public that the worst of the pandemic is behind them.
-In the best of cases, if he develops few symptoms, which can include fever, cough and breathing trouble, it will likely force him off the campaign trail and puts his participation in the second presidential debate, scheduled for Oct.
-15 in Miami, into doubt.

-“I don’t wear masks like him,” Trump said of Biden.
+“I don’t wear masks like him,” Trump said.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I’ve ever seen.”

 In a tweet Friday morning, Biden said he and his wife “send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
 We will continue to pray for the health and safety of the president and his family.”

-World leaders offered the president and first family their best wishes after their diagnosis, as governments used their case as a reminder for their citizens to wear masks and practice social distancing measures.
+World leaders offered the president and first family their best wishes after their diagnosis, and governments used the case as a reminder for their citizens to wear masks and practice social distancing measures.

-Trump’s announcement came hours after he confirmed that Hicks, one of his most trusted and longest-serving aides, had been diagnosed with the virus Thursday.
-Hicks began feeling mild symptoms during the plane ride home from a rally in Minnesota on Wednesday evening, according to an administration official who spoke on condition of anonymity to disclose private information.
-She was isolated from other passengers aboard the plane, the person said.

-Hicks had been with Trump and other senior staff aboard Marine One and Air Force One en route to that rally and had accompanied the president to Tuesday’s presidential debate in Cleveland, along with members of the Trump family.
-The Trump contingent removed their masks during the debate, in violation of the venue rules.

 Multiple White House staffers have previously tested positive for the virus, including Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.
 An RNC official confirmed Friday that Chairwoman Ronna McDaniel learned she had tested positive Wednesday afternoon.
 She has been at her home in Michigan since last Saturday and did not attend the debate.